PDAL/PDAL/doc/tutorial/python-filtering.rst

 Python Filter
 -------------------------------------------------------------------------------

-Through the use of the :ref:`filters.python` and :ref:`filters.` filters, PDAL allows the use of Python and |NumPy| to process point cloud data.
-This can be very useful in prototyping situations, where PDAL can provide convenient data access and the processing logic of software that is still taking shape can be constructed with the rapid prototyping tools that Python can provide.
+Through the use of the :ref:`filters.python`, PDAL allows the use of Python and
+|NumPy| to process point cloud data.
+This can be very useful in prototyping
+situations, where PDAL can provide convenient data access and the processing logic of software that is still taking shape can be constructed with the rapid prototyping tools that Python can provide.

 .. code-block:: python